MedBlog

 Medical professional examining a mole on a woman's neck with a magnifying glass.

-Skin cancer can affect anyone, regardless of age, nationality, or skin type.
-According to the Skin Cancer Foundation, more people are diagnosed with skin cancer each year in the U.S. than all other cancers combined, and one in five people in the U.S. will develop skin cancer by age 70.
-The foundation also estimates that the number of new cases of melanoma – the most serious type of skin cancer – diagnosed in 2019 will increase by 7.7%.
+Skin cancer is highly prevalent and can affect anyone, regardless of age, nationality, or skin type.
+According to the Skin Cancer Foundation, more people are diagnosed with skin cancer each year in the U.S. than all other cancers combined, and 1 in 5 people in the U.S. will develop skin cancer by age 70.
+The foundation also estimates that the number of new cases of melanoma – the most serious type of skin cancer – diagnosed in 2025 will increase by 5.9% and the number of deaths due to melanoma will increase by 1.7%.

 The majority of skin cancers are caused by sun exposure.
 Even if you apply sunscreen daily and are careful about sun protection, it’s important to examine your skin regularly for suspicious lesions, moles, and skin changes.
-Here’s a quick primer of what to look for during your self-exam.
+Here’s a primer on what to look for during your self-exam.

 Pictures to help identify 3 types of skin cancer